longarms07/longarms07.github.io/README.md

 Co-Programmer and Designer

 Test your knowledge on the sealife in the Sarasota International Airport!
-By scanning certain pictures and statues, users can unlock quizes to learn more about the animals there.
+By scanning certain pictures and statues, users can unlock quizzes to learn more about the animals there.
 Completing these quizzes unlocks sea animal puppets you can play around with in Augmented Reality.

 Android Studio and ARCore were used to implement this application.
 This was a group term project for the Intro to AR class at New College of Florida.
 My primary responsibilities consisted of designing and implementing the quiz and photo detection, as well as collaborating on the general app architecture.